 - Packing cubes: These have to be one of THE best purchases we have ever made!
 We use one packing cube for each type of clothing – one cube for t-shirts, one for swimwear etc, making it super easy to find that outfit you want without having to unpack everything!
 Best of all, they fit very neatly into our suitcases.
 We like these packing cubes – they don’t need to cost a fortune!

 Rio de Janeiro has a tropical climate pretty much year-round.
 Temperatures can reach as high as 30°C during the summer months between November to March.
 However, the summer is also the wet season, meaning it will be hot and muggy.
 The winter months of May to October will be cooler and dry, but temperatures rarely drop below 21°C (70.5 °F).
-This will definitely affect what you pack.
+This will definitely affect what you pack for Rio.

 - Daytime wear – This obviously depends on how you want to spend your days (sightseeing, around the pool, beach days etc).
-Like we already said, it can get pretty hot, so we would advise a good selection of shorts, T-shirts and tank-tops/vests.
+Like we already said, it can get pretty hot, so we would advise a good selection of loose shorts, T-shirts and tank-tops/vests.
 Even during the winter months, the daily temperature is probably still a little hot to wear full-length pants.
 Rio de Janeiro is a casual place, so tank-tops and shorts are perfectly acceptable on most of the sightseeing trips you will do.

 - Evening wear – Temperatures can drop on an evening during the winter months, so if this is when you visit definitely pack a few sweaters/jumpers, cardigans, and a light jacket.
 You might fancy switching to full length pants during the winter months too.